 Q13.
 What's the right respite for a child with developmental disabilities?

-If your child is enrolled in OPWDD's Comprehensive Waiver, OPWDD respite (in-home, site-based, or overnight) is the primary pathway, with Self-Direction Family Reimbursed Respite as an additional $3,000/year option.
+If your child is enrolled in OPWDD's Comprehensive Waiver, OPWDD respite (in-home, site-based, or overnight) is the primary pathway, with Self-Direction Family Reimbursed Respite as an additional option (subject to the participant's budget cap).
 If they're enrolled in the Children's Waiver (NY.4125), Planned Respite and Crisis Respite are built-in benefits.
 The April 1, 2026 amendment revised respite definitions and rates, confirm with your child's care coordinator.
 NFCSP can also apply if a relative caregiver 55+ is the primary support.

 Q14.
 What happens if my care recipient enters a nursing home temporarily, does that count as respite?